 Under the leadership of Anne Hardart, MD, the faculty within the Female Pelvic Medicine and Reconstructive Surgery Fellowship Program at the Icahn School of Medicine contribute to the education and training of our fellows.

 How to Apply

-Our program is highly competitive, requiring three additional years of training post obstetrics and gynecology residency or two additional years of training after completing a urology residency.
 All applications must be sent through the Electronic Residency Application Service (ERAS).
 Application requirements include: a completed ERAS form, official transcript from your medical school, a letter of recommendation from the Program Director, two letters of recommendation from faculty members regarding your performance on clinical clerkships, a personal statement, results of USMLE or equivalent, and licensing examinations.
 Candidates who accept invitations to interview will receive a tour of the hospital and will spend approximately five hours meeting with faculty and fellows.
 Those receiving an invitation to interview are welcome to contact the Fellowship Coordinator with any questions they may have.